rhysd/git-messenger.vim/README.md

 Setting `v:true` means adding margins in popup window.
 Blank lines at the top and bottom of popup content are inserted.
 And every line is indented with one whitespace character.
 Setting `v:false` to this variable removes all the margins.
-Removing margins might be useful when you enable borders of popup window with `g:git_messenger_floating_win_opts`.

 ### Popup Window Highlight